rogiervanroon/Animate.scss-1/README.md

 Why?
 Because I wanted a way to drop in the entire collection without bloat & without the hassle of cherry-picking per project.

+## Get Started

+1. Add the `animate` folder to your Sass source directory.
+2. Add `@import "animate/import" to your Sass flow.
+3. Edit `_animate.scss` to include / exclude animations.
+4. Animate!

 ## Basic HTML

     <div id="modal">